telerik/kendo-react-inputs/docs/slider/overview.md

     );
 ```

-The title of the buttons can be controlled using the `decreaseButtonTitle` and `increaseButtonTitle` options.
+The title of the buttons can be controlled by using the `decreaseButtonTitle` and `increaseButtonTitle` options.
 These options accept `string` parameters.

 ```html
     class SliderContainer extends React.Component {